Quansight-Labs/quansight-labs-site/posts/2021/02/accessibility-whos-responsible.md

 but I hope it was a helpful peek into the process we are trying out.
 ___

-*This is a part of a series of blogs around making JupyterLab more accessible.
+*This is part of a series of blogs around making JupyterLab more accessible.
 You can read the [whole series here](https://labs.quansight.org/categories/JLabA11y).*

 *Interested in getting involved?
 Join our community via the JupyterLab accessibility meetings